• PRO Courses Guides New Tech Help Pro Expert Videos About wikiHow Pro Upgrade Sign In

 How to Format an Essay

-You’re opening your laptop to write an essay, knowing exactly what you want to write, but then it hits you—you don’t know how to format it!
+You’re opening your laptop to write an essay, knowing exactly what you want to write, but then it hits you: you don’t know how to format it!
 Using the correct format when writing an essay can help your paper look polished and professional while earning you full credit.
-There are 3 common essay formats—MLA, APA, and Chicago Style—and we’ll teach you the basics of properly formatting each in this article.
-So, before you shut your laptop in frustration, take a deep breath and keep reading because soon you’ll be formatting like a pro.
+In this article, we'll teach you the basics of formatting an essay according to three common styles: MLA, APA, and Chicago Style.

 Setting Up Your Document